 The cap is octagonal which is nice as the pen won’t roll off the desk.
 Out of the box (A nice tin with room for two Sport pens), this pen comes without a clip, but for an extra $4, a slip on clip (and a nice one at that) can be purchased separately.
 The clip is available in either silver or gold tone, has a nice firm grip, and the Kaweco logo on the side of the clip.
 I chose the clip as that is how I carry most of my pens.
 On the top of the cap is the Kaweco logo, which has adorned the top of nearly every Kaweco writing instrument since 1929.
 It is a very attractive logo that lets you know exactly what brand is in your pocket.
 The imprint is laser etched on the cap and I think is very tasteful.
 The cap takes about a full turn plus a quarter to release, and posts snugly on the barrel.
 You won’t have to worry about the cap accidentally falling off on this pen.
 The threads of this pen are quite far up into the cap, so you have to put the cap on the barrel a long way before the threads engage.
 I like this design very much as it keeps the threads away from the barrel end when posting.
 No possibility of scratching is going to happen.

-The AL Sport comes in three different finishes, Silver, a Matte Black, and a very cool Grey which looks more like pewter.
+The AL Sport comes in several different finishes, including Matte Black, and a very cool Dark Blue.
 I chose the silver for my test pen, but having seen the grey, may have changed my mind had I known how cool that finish was.

 The pen is a cartridge filling pen primarily.
-While some reports have suggested a couple of mini-convertors (The Monteverde Mini, among one of them) will work, I have not had the chance to try them just yet.
 The pen takes the standard short international cartridge and there is no room for a second cartridge in the barrel.
+There is a Kaweco squeeze style converter available for the pen to allow use of bottle inks, but the capacity is quite small, although one probably wouldn’t have this as their only pen.
 To unscrew the section from the barrel requires a lengthy six and a half turns, and again, the threads are quite far down on the section.
 The nib, a stainless steel version made for Kaweco by Bock, shows the Kaweco logo, and says Germany, Since 1883 and the nib size (In my case a Medium or M) prominently above the section.
 The feed is plastic, but appears to be well thought out and is elegantly sloped towards the nib tip with the Kaweco logo on the front portion.
 This whole nib-feed unit does unscrew from the section, but make sure the cartridge has been unscrewed first.
 This makes it easy to soak or throw in your ultrasonic if you need to clean it.

 All this talk about how the AL sport looks, but how does it perform?
 After the ink started flowing from the cartridge, I was pretty impressed.
 The firm nib is certainly smooth and has started first time, every time.
 No hesitating or skipping.
 While the pen may be a bit on the short size, the aluminum gives it enough heft to make it just the right weight in my hand.
 Do I still wish it were a bit longer?
 Yes, but if I’m using it for short notes or as a quick carry pen, I’m not worried about it.
 If I were to take extended notes, I’d probably grab something a bit longer.
 The girth is sufficient, It can’t possibly be too short and too skinny, and I’m good with where it is.
 The cap really seals the pen well, and thus far no matter how long I’ve left the pen without using it, it has started up right away.
 This has been upwards of a couple of days even.
 I’ve stayed with the Kaweco ink in the included cartridge for now, but will either go with refiling the cartridge when done, or perhaps some of the J. Herbin short cartridges for some infusion of color.